cedexis/RadarKit/README.md

 Step by step guide for Xcode 8 and Swift.
 We'll create the simplest possible application with the Radar client embedded.

- * Create a new iOS project as a "Single View Application".
+ * Create a new iOS project as a "Single View App".
 Give it a name and make sure the language option is set to "Swift".

  * Add the CocoaPod to your `Podfile` and `pod install`.